rcharts/howitworks/index.md

 ### Acknowledgements

-I would like to thank [Kenton Russell](http://github.com/timelyportfolio) for his valuable suggestions and comments, which helped improve this post.
+I would like to thank [TimelyPortfolio](http://github.com/timelyportfolio) for his valuable suggestions and comments, which helped improve this post.

 <div id='disqus_thread'></div>